smoeding/puppet-openssl/REFERENCE.md

 The destination directory on the client where the certificate will be stored.
 This parameter is ignored on Debian and RedHat based distributions.
-Currently Debian requires certificates to be stored in `/usr/local/share/ca-certificates` and RedHat requires certificates to be stored in `/etc/pki/ca-trust/source/anchors`.
+Debian requires CA certificates to be stored in `/usr/local/share/ca-certificates` and RedHat requires CA certificates to be stored in `/etc/pki/ca-trust/source/anchors`.

 Default value: ``undef``